+Finally, it is motivated to as how increased longevity will affect health care expenditure.
+If we live longer, will we also need more health care?
+The answer depends on the extent to which increasing life expectancy adds healthy years to our lives, or years when we need expensive health care to stay alive.
 This is a well-researched topic, and there is agreement in the literature that health care costs increase by increased proximity to death, suggesting that longer lives should only have small effects on total expenditure.
 Christiansen et al. (2012) summarize the state of research and confirm that ageing as such can be expected to cause only a modest increase in health care expenditure per capita in the future.
 Their own empirical study, based on 15 EU countries, support this conclusion.
 They also give examples of cross-country studies where demography loses significance when institutional characteristics are controlled for factors.
-OECD (20006) reaches a similar conclusion: rising health care expenditure is mainly explained by rising incomes, and only to some extent by population aging.
+OECD (2006) reaches a similar conclusion: rising health care expenditure is mainly explained by rising incomes, and only to some extent by population aging.

-5. Taxes, topping up or paying twice - can the welfare state muddle through?
+9.6 Taxes, topping up or paying twice - can the welfare state muddle through?

 For the welfare state, the combination of the Baumol effect, the high income elasticity of welfare services and the aging population creates a challenge that must be acknowledged and discussed.
 As productivity increases, society grows richer.
 With higher income, people are likely to demand more welfare services.
 But some incomes grow faster than others.
 When increasing average incomes are combined with increasing income dispersion, and the income elasticity for welfare services is above unity, the difference between the level and quality of welfare services demanded by high income earners and low income earners will grow.
 Furthermore, welfare states services have traditionally played an important role in making universal redistributive towards low-income earners.
 As the Baumol effect means that they become relatively more expensive, they are increasingly demanded by high income earners.
 When more is demanded from services that are to be produced by the public sector, higher taxes are required.
 Raising taxes may be problematic for efficiency reasons, especially in countries where average taxes are already relatively high.
-Moreover, the need to raising taxes in order to improve welfare services in ways demanded by high income earners adds a potentially problematic political dimension.10
+Moreover, the need to raising taxes in order to improve welfare services in ways demanded by high income earners adds a potentially problematic political dimension.9 achieve the desired level, quantity or quality of the service.

-If tax increases are ruled out, two remaining options are the so-called topping up strategy and the paying twice strategy.
-In this context, topping up entails that those who desire to do so may add private financing on top of the publicly financed welfare service level in order to achieve the desired level, quantity or quality of the service.
 If topping up is not allowed, high income earners still have the option to pay twice, in the sense that after paying taxes to a welfare state where the provision levels are insufficient by their standards, they buy private insurance arrangements on the market for privately provided welfare services.

+If tax increases are ruled out, two remaining options are the socalled topping up strategy and the paying twice strategy.
+In this context, topping up entails that those who desire to do so may add private financing on top of the publicly financed welfare service level in order to

-$^{^{10}}$ However, see Blomquist et al (2010) for an interesting idea involving increased tax progressivity as a way to make high income earners to pay more for publicly provided services.
+&lt;sup>9 However, see Blomquist et al. (2010) for an interesting idea involving increased tax progressivity as a way to make high income earners to pay more for publicly provided services.